uit-hdl/hover_build/README.md

-1. Install the following on your system:
+1. Install or verify that the following on your system:
  - Docker
  - Nvidia-drivers
  - Nvidia docker